Quick Stats

 How to Apply

-All grants are made at the discretion of the foundation's trustees based on their knowledge of community needs and established relationships with organizations.
+All grants are made at the discretion of the foundation's trustees based on their knowledge of community needs and established relationships with organisations.

 Getting on Their Radar

 The foundation's grant-making is based on trustee discretion and established relationships.
-Specific ways organizations have connected with the foundation include:
+Specific ways organisations have connected with the foundation include:

-Local Wayne County Presence: The foundation has a stated focus on "organizations in rural Wayne County, Ohio," suggesting a preference for locally-based nonprofits.
+Local Wayne County Presence: The foundation has a stated focus on "organisations in rural Wayne County, Ohio," suggesting a preference for locally-based non-profits.

-Contact for Information: While the foundation does not accept unsolicited proposals, organizations may contact them at 330-264-8066 for informational purposes.
+Contact for Information: While the foundation does not accept unsolicited proposals, organisations may contact them at 330-264-8066 for informational purposes.
 However, such contact should not be made with the expectation of securing funding.

 Decision Timeline